mk-fg/games/factorio/Moon_Logic/README.md

 else
   out = {} -- keep inserters idle and environment clean delay = 20 * 60 -- check for next train every 20s
-end
+  irq = 'signal-T' -- any train on station will interrupt the delay irq_min_interval = delay -- to sleep when other train triggers that irq signal end
 ```

 As comments in the code might suggest already, it's a train station automation example.